NexVeridian/wikidata-to-surrealdb/README.md

 # Wikidata to SurrealDB
 A tool for converting Wikidata dumps to a [SurrealDB](https://surrealdb.com/) database.
-Either From a bz2 or json file format.
+Either From a bz2 or json file.

 # Getting The Data
 https://www.wikidata.org/wiki/Wikidata:Data_access